CodeForAfrica/ckanext-openafrica/README.md

 --------------------
 If you have interest in contributing to the development of openAfrica extension, you are welcome.
 A good starting point will be reading the CKAN general [Contributing guide](http://docs.ckan.org/en/ckan-2.7.0/contributing/index.html).
-Then you can checkout existing [issues](https://github.com/CodeForAfrica/ckanext-openafrica/issues) that are open for contribution.
+Then you can checkout existing [issues](https://github.com/CodeForAfrica/ckanext-openafrica/issues) that are open for contribution; new features and issues are welcome.
 To work on any issue, comment on the issue to indicate your interest and the issue will be assigned to you.
 It is always a good idea to seek for clarification (where necessary) on any issue you work on.